loganandersen/block-pushing-game/README_wip.md

 ### Welcome to the block pushing game read me

-In here you can find the Assets and Code used in the game
+In here you can find the Assets and Code used in the game.

-Here's the way we reccomend for downloading the game
+Here's the way we reccomend for downloading the game.

     open any command prompt on your computer copy this line of code into the open terminal " git clone https://github.com/loganandersen/block-pushing-game.git " make sure to delete spaces